publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptIX/m__us_usc_t8_s1372.md

         (1) __Program__

-        The Attorney General, in consultation with the Secretary of State and the Secretary of Education, shall develop and conduct a program to collect from approved institutions of higher education, other approved educational institutions, and designated exchange visitor programs in the United States the information described in subsection (c) of this section with respect to aliens who—
+        The Attorney General, in consultation with the Secretary of State and the Secretary of Education, shall develop and conduct a program to collect from approved institutions of higher education, other approved educational institutions, and designated exchange visitor programs in the United States the information described in subsection (c) with respect to aliens who—

             (A) have the status, or are applying for the status, of nonimmigrants under subparagraph (F), (J), or (M) of [section 1101(a)(15) of this title][/us/usc/t8/s1101/a/15]; and

-            (B) are nationals of the countries designated under subsection (b) of this section.
+            (B) are nationals of the countries designated under subsection (b).

         (2) __Deadline__